Breathe Better with Whole-Home Air Filtration in Jacksonville

 HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the model.
 This rating indicates how well a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration capabilities, HEPA filters are dense and can restrict airflow.
-It’s important to touch base with Air Engineers Service Experts to confirm your heating and cooling system can run with one.
+Because of their high-efficiency filtration abilities, HEPA filters are thick and can restrict airflow.
+It’s important to touch base with Air Engineers Service Experts to verify your heating and cooling system can run with one.

 Media air cleaners are sturdier than basic air filters.
 They’re often four to five times wider—or more.
-This barrier mounts snugly against your HVAC equipment.
+This barrier attaches tightly against your HVAC unit.

 These filters stay fresher longer too, typically between three to six months.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, created elsewhere in your home.
+And reduce ozone, a known lung irritant, created elsewhere in your home.